RoboJackets/apiary/docs/officers/attendance.rst

 At this point you may either continue by entering GTIDs manually in the text field, or connect to an external BuzzCard reader with Bluetooth.

 .. important::
-    Support for using an external BuzzCard reader by Bluetooth is limited to browsers/platforms that support the `Web Bluetooth API <https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API#browser_compatibility>`_.
+    Support for using an external BuzzCard reader by Bluetooth is limited to browsers and platforms that support the `Web Bluetooth API <https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API#browser_compatibility>`_.
     If you aren't using one of these, you won't see the option to connect to a reader in the popup, and will only be able to enter GTIDs manually.

 #.
 Power on the BuzzCard reader by pressing and holding the power button for three seconds.
 #.
 Click the :guilabel:`Connect BuzzCard Reader` button.
 Select the reader from the list that matches the numbers on the label on the bottom.
 #.
 If prompted by your device, accept any request for Bluetooth pairing.
 #.
-Attendance will be recorded for any BuzzCard presented to the reader automatically.
+Tap a plastic or digital BuzzCard to the reader, and wait for a short beep, followed by an ascending chime.

 Online meetings
 ---------------